 7 Ways to Get the Most from Your Air Conditioning

-1. “Replace all your old air conditioners for those rated as Energy Star,” Energy Star is an 18-year-old government backed program that has become the nationally accepted symbol for protecting the environment through superior energy efficiency.
-Energy Star is becoming the gold standard for any type of appliance.
-“The people who have created the Energy Star system know that energy efficiency is critical to our country and to the earth’s environment,” said Biddle.
+- Replace old air conditioners with Energy Star-certified models.
+Energy Star, the gold standard for any type of large appliance, is a government-backed energy efficiency certification program founded in 1992.
+“The people who created the Energy Star system know that energy efficiency is critical to our country and to the earth’s environment,” Biddle states.

-2. “Have the air conditioner fit the size of the room.
+- Have the air conditioner fit the size of the room.
 If you have a small room and a huge air conditioner, you are wasting money.
-Conversely, if you have a huge room and a small air conditioner, the unit will be strained and inefficient.”
+Conversely, if you have a huge room and a small air conditioner, the unit will be strained and inefficient.

-3. “If it’s cool at night, open the windows and turn off the air conditioning.”
+- If it’s cool at night, open the windows and turn off the air conditioning.

-4. “In the morning as it begins to warm up, close the windows and close the shades on the south side of your home.”
+- In the morning as the day begins to warm up, close the windows and close the shades on the south side of your home.

-5. “Turn the air conditioning (thermostat) up a couple of notches.
+- Turn the air conditioning (thermostat) up a couple of notches.
 You can be comfortable at 76 or 78 degrees.
-Try to go as high as you can reasonably tolerate.”
+Try to go as high as you can reasonably tolerate.

-6. “Close the doors of rooms that not using, or using very little.”
+- Close the doors of rooms that you are not using, or using very little.

 - Tune up your air conditioner annually, whether you do it yourself or hire a professional.

 - Check refrigerant – especially in central air systems.
 Too much or too little refrigerant can cause the unit to work less efficiently.